Tamba Hali has complete faith in Chiefs quarterback Patrick Mahomes

 Linebacker Tamba Hali currently is a free agent after playing 12 seasons with the Chiefs.

-Hali apparently a fallback if he decides to quit playing football with his musical career.
+Hali apparently has a fallback if he decides to quit playing football with his musical career.
 Hali often shares links to his music and news of his concerts on social media.

 However, he took time over the weekend to comment on an Instagram video that showed an NFL Network commentator talking about how things could go badly for the Chiefs with Patrick Mahomes taking over as the starter.